Phylogenetic invariants: straightforward from the general Markov to equivariant models: The main result

 \begin{proof} We proceed by induction on the number $n$ of leaves of $T$.

-{For $n=2$ we have two nodes $a,b$ and a single edge $e$ and we can assume that the tree is rooted at $a$.
-If the $2$-way tensor $p$ is $G$-invariant, then marginalizing over leaf $b$ and using Lemma \ref{marginalisation} we get that $\pi=f_b(p)$ is $G$-invariant.
+{For $n=2$ we have {necessarily two nodes $a,b$ and a single edge $e$ (since the tree is not allowed to have degree-2 vertices) and we can root the tree at $a$.} Marginalizing over the leaf $b$ and applying Lemma \ref{marginalisation}, we obtain that $\pi = f_b(p)$ is $G$-invariant, given that $p$ is $G$-invariant.
 Rewriting $p$ as a matrix $P$ with rows (resp. columns) labeled by states at leaf $a$ (resp. $b$) we obtain a $G$-equivariant matrix.
-On the other hand we have $P=D_{\pi}M_e$.
-As $D_{\pi}$ is invertible, we obtain that $M_e=D_{\pi}^{-1}P$ is the product of two $G$-equivariant matrices and hence it is $G$-equivariant.}
+On the other hand we have $P=\mathrm{diag}(\pi) M^e$.
+As $\mathrm{diag}(\pi)$ is invertible, we obtain that $M^e=\mathrm{diag}(\pi)^{-1}P$ is the product of two $G$-equivariant matrices and hence it is $G$-equivariant.}

 The case $n=3$ is solved by Proposition \ref{thm_tripod}.